Our first three books are now available.

 Please read and follow the submission instructions carefully.

 Nonfiction: Topics of interest include current social and political events, science, nature, environment, history, mathematics, and true crime.
-A collection of essays is also welcome.
+Essay collections are also of interest.
 We will also consider memoir, but your story needs to be much more interesting than a family history.
 Send a query letter, a table of contents, and the first 10 pages.
 Although agents and larger publishers often prefer to work with writers to craft a work of nonfiction to the market, we are not staffed for that task, and prefer your book to be completed or near completion.

 We respect that there is a person behind every book submitted to us.
 We respect the time and effort that has gone into every manuscript.
 We believe that effort deserves honest and timely communication.
 We promise not to ignore you.
 We will read every query letter carefully.
 If the query is engaging we will read your writing sample.
 If we don’t believe your work is something we want to publish, we will respond quickly and politely.
 If we are interested in your work, we will let you know.
 However, a final decision may not take place for several months.